CognizantOpenSource/Cognizant-Intelligent-Test-Scripter/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Updated Contributor Covenant Code of Conduct [2022]

 ## Our Pledge